Gary Saul Morson

 Gary Saul Morson (born April 19, 1948) is an American literary critic and Slavist.
-He is particularly known for his scholarly work on the great Russian novelists Leo Tolstoy and Fyodor Dostoevsky, and the literary theorist Mikhail Bakhtin.
+He is particularly known for his scholarly work on the Russian novelists Leo Tolstoy and Fyodor Dostoevsky and the literary theorist Mikhail Bakhtin.
 Morson is Lawrence B. Dumas Professor of the Arts and Humanities at Northwestern University.
-Prior to this he was chair of the Department of Slavic Languages and Literatures at the University of Pennsylvania for many years.
+Prior to this, he was chair of the Department of Slavic Languages and Literatures at the University of Pennsylvania for many years.

 Academic career

 Gary Saul Morson was born in New York City and attended the Bronx High School of Science.
 He then went to Yale University.
 He completed his Ph.D. degree at Yale.

 In 1974 Morson started teaching at the University of Pennsylvania where he later became chair of the Department of Slavic Languages and Literatures.
 Since 1986 he has been teaching at Northwestern University.